Egypt state media accuses U.S. of spreading anarchy

-The U.S. State Department said its lawyers in Cairo were translating and reviewing a copy of the formal charge sheet detailing the accusations against NGO staffers, including the Americans subject to the travel ban.
+The U.S. State Department said that its lawyers in Cairo were translating and reviewing a copy of the formal charge sheet detailing the accusations against the NGO staffers including the Americans subject to the travel ban.

-In her remarks to investigators, Abul Naga detailed her doubts about the work of organizations involved, including the National Democratic Institute and the International Republican Institute, both loosely linked to the two main U.S. political parties.
+In her remarks to the investigators, Abul Naga explained her doubts about the work of organizations involved, including the National Democratic Institute and the International Republican Institute, both loosely linked to the two main U.S. political parties.